CMU-17313Q/fall23-nodebb-nirvana/UserGuide.md

 1. Log in with their Instructor accounts.
 2. Enable anonymous posting.
 3. Create test posts.
-4. Verify that their name is hidden from public view.
+4. Verify that student name is visible but hidden from public view.

 **Students:**